Top 15 Best Quarterbacks of All Time

 3. Joe Montana

-Montana had a legendary NFL career, selected as Super Bowl MVP in three of his four games.
-He also won the NFL Most Valuable Player twice, NFL Offensive Player of the Year, and made it to eight Pro Bowls.
-He is a two-time NFL passing touchdown leader and a five-time NFL completion percentage leader.
+Montana had a legendary NFL career, being selected as Super Bowl MVP in three of his four games.
+He also won the NFL Most Valuable Player twice and the NFL Offensive Player of the Year.
+He is a two-time NFL Passing Touchdown Leader and a five-time NFL Completion Percentage Leader.
 Montana also holds the Super Bowl record for most passes without an interception, 122, and the all-time highest passer rating of 127.8.

 View post on Twitter